drivera123/LDRS500/assignments.md

 | My Leadership Story | 10% |

 Assignments with * above are assignments of choice.
 You must choose to complete two of the four in order to be graded out of 100.
+All other assignments listed above are mandatory.